 EXTRA YARN - Apart from the cut yarn, you will need an uncut length for the finishing touches.
 It doesn't have to match any of the colors you'll use since it won't be visible anyway.

-How to Make a Rug With Yarn - The Steps
+How to Make a Rug With Yarn - Step by Step Instructions

 Now that you have the materials ready for this DIY rug project, let's proceed to learn how to make a rug with yarn.
-The steps involved are:
+The steps in your DIY latch hook rug involved are:

 - Mark the Design